Elliot518/tech-bible/English/3_Server/SpringBoot/1_Introduction.md

 - Authoritative Definition

-  > Spring Boot Extension is Spring's convention-over-configuration solution for creating stand-alone, production-grade Spring-based Applications that you can "just run".Most Spring Boot applications need very little Spring configuration.
+  > Spring Boot Extension is Spring's convention-over-configuration solution for creating stand-alone, production-grade Spring-based Applications that you can "just run".

+  Minimizes the need for initial configuration
+  Most Spring Boot applications need very little Spring configuration.

+  Spring Boot also favors a runtime model based on a standalone JAR file, also known as a fat JAR file.

+  Before Spring Boot, the most common way to run a Spring application was to deploy it as a WAR file on a Java EE web server, such as Apache Tomcat.
+  And WAR file deployment is still supported by Spring Boot.

 [Official Site](https://spring.io/projects/spring-boot#overview)